Former NFL player Marion Barber dies at 38, Dallas Cowboys say

 A Frisco police spokesperson told Fort Worth Star-Telegram that officers found Barber after responding to “a welfare concern,” but declined to add additional details pending a full investigation by police and the Collin County Medical Examiner.

 Barber, whose birthday would have been on June 10, played seven years for the NFL.
 For six out of the seven years, he played for the Cowboys, between 2005 and 2010.
-Barber also played for the Bears, finishing his career in Chicago in 2011.
+Barber also played for the Bears, finishing his career in Chicago in 2011, KETK reports.

 The Dallas Cowboys released the following statement: